Spatial birth-and-death processes with a finite number of particles

-Here $c _3\textrm{Vol}_ \d (\Lambda)$ is the $\d$-dimensional volume of $ \Lambda $.
 These two growth estimates stand in contrast to the mesoscopic behavior of the system \cite{Aggreg}.
 Theorem 5.3 in \cite{Aggreg} says that for some values of parameters the solution to the mesoscopic equation started from sufficiently small initial condition stays bounded.
 On the contrary, the microscopic system grows whenever it survives, and the density always grows.